9 Steps to Successfully Build a SaaS Product

 How to define USP?

 Study different products like Product management software that offer the same or similar MVPs as your product.
-See how you offer the same solution differently.
+See how you provide the same solution differently.
 The difference is your USP.

 5. Set Your Budget